 Just because you have somebody there who loves you, I don’t think that necessary qualifies them as the best person to help you in that situation.
 Sometimes you and your partner just need that little extra ‘professional’ help.
 Both my husband and myself didn’t feel it was a reflection on his ability to help me, nor on my desire to have him help me through such a personal experience.
 It enhanced the experience, rather than detracting from it as one may think!

 She definitely didn’t ‘push in’ during labour or birth, and many times when my husband was helping me get through contractions I didn’t even notice her in the room.

-For many of the above things you could have another person there besides your husband/partner such as mum or sister, but I found somebody with some training the best part about having Kelly there!
+For many of the above things you could have another person there besides your husband/partner, mum or sister.
+But I found somebody with some training was the best part about having Kelly there!
 She knew what was going on medically speaking, but wasn’t there as a medical person.
 She was there to keep a level head, explain to us what was going on, and help to give us space to make the final decision.
 Also, I think its hard to watch a loved one be in pain, so even if you bring a mother or sister who knows who you want and can be unbiased even though its their daughter etc going through it, they might not be able to help you hold out and achieve your goals.
 I found that not being offered pain relief was the best way to try and hold out; if people were urging me to take it I probably would have caved in earlier.